pimbrouwers/Falco/README.md

 - [Authentication](#authentication) and [security](#security) utilities.
 - Streaming `multipart/form-data` reader for [large uploads](#handling-large-uploads).

-## Why?

-The goal of this project was to design the thinnest possible API on top of the native ASP.NET Core libraries, rooted in an ethos of *low-friction web programming*.

-Key features:
-- A low barrier to entry for those new to functional programming.
-- Simple integration into the native ASP.NET pipeline.
-- High-performance routing.
-- Composable request handling.
-- Isomorphic web development.
-- Security utilities.

-> This project was inspired by [Giraffe][4] and [Saturn][18].

 ## Quick Start

 Create a new F# web project: